EvilSupahFly/Amulet-Flatpak/README.md

 ![Screenshot from 2024-08-15 23-04-29](https://github.com/user-attachments/assets/c9d42035-67e2-4f0a-8515-a325c0a36532)

 If you're feeling ambitious, you can fork or clone this project and try tweaking it.
-For those brave souls who wish to try, I've written the `[do_this.sh](https://github.com/EvilSupahFly/Amulet-Flatpak/blob/main/do_this.sh)` script to help you on your way with a `--help` switch you can pass for specifics.
+For those brave souls who wish to try, I've written the [do_this.sh](https://github.com/EvilSupahFly/Amulet-Flatpak/blob/main/do_this.sh) script to help you on your way with a `--help` switch you can pass for specifics.

-Of course, if you manage to resolve the missing textures, please let me know how you did it!

 The flatpak version has so far been tested on Manjaro, Ubuntu, and Mint.
 Feedback is most welcome!